Harold Washington Library

 The Harold Washington Library Center is the central library for the Chicago Public Library System.
 It is located just south of the Loop 'L', at 400 South State Street in Chicago, in the U.S. state of Illinois.
 It is a full-service library and is ADA compliant.
 Opened in 1991, it functionally replaced (after more than a decade) the city's 19th-century central library.
-The building contains approximately 756000 sqft of work space.
+The postmodernist building contains approximately 756000 sqft of work space.
 The total square footage is approximately 972000 sqft including the rooftop winter-garden event space.
-It is named in honor of Mayor Harold Washington.
+It is named in honor of former Mayor Harold Washington.